ahlawatsakshi6/ai-vs-human-content-analysis-dashboard/README.md

 # 🤖📊 AI vs Human Content Analysis Dashboard

 Welcome to the **AI vs Human Content Analysis** mini project!
-This project lets you explore and compare engagement metrics between AI-generated and human-written content using an interactive dashboard and automated analysis reports.
+This project lets you explore and compare engagement metrics between AI-generated and human-written content using an interactive dashboard and automated analysis reports..